Lookuz/VidHal/README.md

 ```
 Similarly to the inference stage, command-line scripts for running `evaluate.py` are provided in the `scripts/evaluation` directory.

+## Models
+We provide the codebase for evaluating the [VideoChat2](https://github.com/Lookuz/VidHal/blob/master/pipelines/inference/videochat2.py), [VideoLLaMA2](https://github.com/Lookuz/VidHal/blob/master/pipelines/inference/videochat2.py), [mPLUG-Owl3](https://github.com/Lookuz/VidHal/blob/master/pipelines/inference/mplug_owl3.py), and [LLaVA-NeXT-Video](https://github.com/Lookuz/VidHal/blob/master/pipelines/inference/llava.py) models in our paper.
+The required libraries for each model are installed according to the specifications in their original source code (refer to the acknowledgements section for links to these repositories).
+Additionally, we include code for performing inference on VidHal using the proprietary models GPT-4o and Gemini, which can be used directly with your corresponding API keys.

 ## Evaluation Results
 We evaluate several state-of-the-art video VLMs on the VidHal benchmark and present their results below.